SherazAhmadd/XtractPAV/README.md

        pip install plotly==6.0.1

        ```
-XtractPAV currently only supports Linux system due to the software dependencies
+XtractPAV currently only supports Linux system due to the software dependencies.
 ## Parameters

 The following parameters can be used to customize the execution of the **XtractPAV** pipeline: